 First, make sure you bake the pecans for about 10-15 minutes.
 Seriously, this brings our the taste of the nuts and makes them so delicious!
 They need to be lightly toasted before you grind them into a flour.
 I've tried both ways and lightly toasted is the way to go!
 All pecan nuts should be sold in this format!

 To grind the pecans, simply put them in a food processor and blitz until ground.
 Just be careful that you don't over do it otherwise you will be left with a nut butter.

 You could double the mixture and bake two cakes, then sandwich them together with a chocolate cream.
 Slather the top with more topping, sprinkle some chopped pecans and voila!
 You have a show stopper!

-Beat the egg yolks until pale then add the erythritol.
+- Beat the egg yolks until pale then add the monk fruit.